Earlier in 2021, I published a post comparing the

 Then Wahoo went and released a new version of the BOLT, with some pretty significant upgrades.

-Now, having bought the new version of the BOLT and given it a good going over, I wanted to provide an updated version of my ELEMNT BOLT vs Edge 530 comparison.
+Now, having bought the new version of the BOLT and given it a good going over (see my dedicated BOLT V2 review here), I wanted to provide an updated version of my ELEMNT BOLT vs Edge 530 comparison.

 In this post I will cover: